Lake Skadar Montenegro: Exploring The Balkans’ Largest Lake

 Home to several threatened animals species, Lake Skadar is entirely protected, as a national park in Montenegro and a nature reserve in Albania.
 It is part of the Ramsar List of Wetlands of International Importance and has been nominated for UNESCO World Heritage status.

-Highlights Around Lake Skadar
+Lake Skadar National Park

 Surrounded by barren karst mountains, the lake is also a great base for hiking excursions.
 The views from a mountain top are absolutely magnificent.
 Several hiking trails meander through the mountains, hills and valleys, their destinations as varied as waterfalls and swimming holes, historic villages and honey farms.

-Charming Lakeside Towns on Lake Skadar
+Visiting Charming Lakeside Towns

 In addition to outdoor adventures and abundant wildlife, the towns and villages on the shores of Lake Skadar are what attract people to this place.
 There are many historic, authentic and sleepy villages around the lake.
-Unspoiled by mass tourism and only reachable by boat or narrow, winding backroads, these villages offer a look into the traditional lifestyle in Montenegro.
+Unspoiled by mass tourism and only reachable by boat or narrow, winding back roads, these villages offer a look into the traditional lifestyle in Montenegro.

 The main town at Lake Skadar, the gateway to the national park, is Virpazar.
 This little town is where many of the local tour companies, hiking guides and other tourist services are based.
 It’s also the town with the best—if not only—public transportation connections.